Flaryiest/RevisionDojo-TakeHome/README.md

 ```

 ## Validation Logic & Removal Threshold

+The removal threshold is based on whether a question is product ready, in that users would be able to answer the question, and notice no major flaws.
+As such, questions are removed if they are unanswerable, or if there are any major display issues.
+The majority of questions with simple formatting issues are autofixed, leaving only completely unanswerable questions to be removed.

 ### Removal Strategy
 Questions are removed if they exhibit **any Critical or Serious issues**.
 This strict threshold is implemented because:

 1. **Critical Issues** make questions fundamentally broken - they cannot be answered, will cause rendering failures, or have structural problems that prevent proper functionality
 2. **Serious Issues** create significant user confusion or inconsistent experiences, even if technically renderable
+3. **Moderate Issues** are flagged but questions remain valid - these are style preferences or minor formatting concerns that don't affect functionality
+4. **Auto-Fixed Issues** are automatically corrected during validation - questions are improved and kept in the dataset with reported fixes

 ## Technical Details